microsoft/TypeScript-React-Starter/README.md

 `name` is a required `string`, and `enthusiasmLevel` is an optional `number` (which you can tell from the `?` that we wrote out after its name).

 We also wrote `Hello` as a stateless function component (an SFC).
-To be specific, `Hello` is a function that takes a `Props` object, and destructures it.
+To be specific, `Hello` is a function that takes a `Props` object, and picks apart (or "destructures") all the properties that it will be passed.
 If `enthusiasmLevel` isn't given in our `Props` object, it will default to `1`.

 Writing functions is one of two primary [ways React allows us to make components]((https://facebook.github.io/react/docs/components-and-props.html#functional-and-class-components)).